BNIA/VitalSigns/README.md

 mergeDatasets(left_ds=False, right_ds=False, crosswalk_ds=False,  use_crosswalk = True, left_col=False, right_col=False, crosswalk_left_col = False, crosswalk_right_col = False, merge_how=False, interactive=True)
 ```

+### Getting Help

 You can get information on the package by using the help command.

+Here we look at the package's modules:

 ```
 import VitalSigns